Shylez/technical_writing_portfolio/work_instruction/shypass_risk_assessment_wi.md

 ## Purpose

 The purpose of this work instruction is to guide the structured execution and documentation of a security risk assessment for **Shypass**, a password management application.
 It operates as part of a broader **system of systems** which includes mobile clients, web interfaces, backend APIs, cloud infrastructure, and third-party integrations.
-The risk assessment follows a **Zero Trust** security philosophy: no user, device, or service is trusted by default.
-This instruction ensures threats, vulnerabilities, and business impacts are systematically identified, assessed, and mitigated to protect user data, ensure regulatory compliance, and maintain a strong security posture across Shypass's digital ecosystem.
+The risk assessment follows a **Zero Trust** security framework which mandates no user, device, or service is trusted by default.

 ---